There are plenty of VPNs for Android out there but choosing the best Android VPN is harder than you might think.

-What's suitable for your Windows or Fire TV Stick isn't necessarily the best for your Android tablet or phone.
+What's suitable for your Windows or Fire TV Stick isn't necessarily the best for your tablet or smartphone.

 Consider the following features before choosing a virtual private network for your Android device to help you make the best choice.

-- Android app: It may seem silly to say but make sure the VPN service you sign up to has a dedicated Android app.
-While most do, there are still some that don't.
-That way your Android phone or tablet can be protected quickly
+- Android app: It may seem silly to say but make sure the VPN service you sign up to has a dedicated app.
+This is far easier than trying to set your VPN up manually and tend to affect your internet connection less.

-- Limited clutter: While desktop VPN apps are about features, Android apps should be minimal.
-Using a VPN is going to drain your battery somewhat due to encryption so making sure the app has the smallest footprint will improve your usability.
-For mobile devices, you want to get connected and forget about the VPN, not be bogged down by unnecessary features.
+- Limited clutter: While desktop clients are about features, apps should be minimal.
+Using a VPN can drain your battery so making sure the app has a small footprint will improve usability.

-- Money back guarantee: Although this isn't an Android-specific feature, it's essential to choose a VPN app that offers a money back guarantee.
-VPN apps can vary depending on your location and usage.
-Having a money back guarantee is simply peace of mind allowing you to test the service without risk.
+- Money-back guarantee: Choose a provider that offers a money-back guarantee.
+VPN applications can vary in price depending on your location and usage.
+Having a money-back guarantee brings peace of mind allowing you to test the service without risk.

 Which Android VPN is best for you?

-Above we've listed 6 of the most reliable VPN apps for Android devices.
-All work great on both phones and tablets.
+Above, we've listed 6 of the best Android VPNs .
+You can use a VPN from this list on both phones and tablets.

-The standout VPN for us is ExpressVPN.
+The standout VPN providers for us is ExpressVPN.
 It has the best balance of simplicity and features.
-However, choosing a VPN is not an exact science and much of which is ‘best' will be down to your usage.
+However, choosing a VPN for Android isn't an exact science and the ‘best' VPN for you will depend on your individual requirements

 To help you make a decision on which is the best Android VPN app for you we've listed some of the most common uses: